Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Visual Deductive Reasoning

 where $i\in \{0,\ldots,m-1\}$ and $c_0 = 0$.
 Here, $x_i$ denotes the XOR of $a_i$ and $b_i$, $s_i$ denotes the resulting sum bit, and $c_{i+1}$ denotes the carry bit to the next position.
 The output is an $(m+1)$-bit binary number $c_{m} s_{m-1} \ldots s_0$, which is then converted to a decimal value $y$.
 The equivalent natural-language description is: \textit{``Image description: The image shows two rows of handwritten digits.
 Each row represents a multi-digit number.\textbackslash nRule: $y$ is the sum of these two numbers.\textbackslash nQuery: What is $y$?''}

-\paragraph{MNLogic.} Each image contains a sequence of handwritten binary digits from the MNIST dataset.
+\paragraph{MNLogic.} Each image contains a sequence of handwritten binary digit images from the MNIST dataset.
 The task requires the model to compute the XOR of these digits.
 Suppose $m$ binary digits are present in an image, denoted as $n_1, \ldots, n_m$.
 The reasoning function, logical XOR, is formulated as the following symbolic rule:

 which corresponds to $y = n_1 \oplus n_2 \oplus \cdots \oplus n_m$.
 The equivalent natural-language description would be: \textit{``Image description: The image shows a sequence of handwritten binary digits.\textbackslash nRule: $y$ is the XOR of these binary digits.\textbackslash nQuery: What is $y$?''}